garrandall/popular-music-data/tracks/the-wah-watusi-the-orlons.md

 The Watusi, girl, is-a really smart

 Wah-a, wah, wah-a Watusi
-C'mon and take a chance and get-a with this dance (shoo-bop, shoo-bop, ahh)
+C'mon and take a chance and get-a with this dance (shoo-bop, shoo-bop, ah)

 Baby, baby, when you do The Fly